Jazz Jackrabbit 2: Releases

 This Christmas edition is an enhanced version of Holiday Hare '98, featuring Lori as a playable character.
-It was going to be released on November 25, 1999 for the PC, across Europe.
-However, the publisher, Project Two Interactive, went bankrupt before the release date.
+It was going to be released on November 25, 1999 for the PC across Europe, but the publisher, Project Two Interactive, went bankrupt before the release date.
 It was eventually released in Poland by LK Avalon.
 A limited European release followed shortly after.
 This version is based on the engine of The Secret Files and can be found in the GOG.com re-release.

 Reception

 Jazz Jackrabbit 2 received positive reviews.
 MacADDICT's reviewer John Lee praised the Mac version's fluent gameplay, but criticised it for not adding anything new to the genre, which he considered "old fashioned".
-Trevor Covert of MacNN described the gameplay as "addicting" and praised the graphics.
-However, Next Generation called the PC version "An unimpressive first release."
+Trevor Covert of MacNN described the gameplay as "addicting" and praised the graphics, but Next Generation called the PC version "unimpressive".
 PC Zone gave the same PC version an above-average review over a month before its European release date.

 The game sold 29,000 units in the U.S. by October 2001.
 Despite good reviews, sales were insufficient and resulted in some financial loss for Gathering of Developers.